rbtq/simpleSpdlogWrapper/README.md

-Setting the minimum log level higher than a log level will disable it. e.g a minimum log level of 1 will mean trace messages will not be outputted
+Setting the minimum log level higher than a log level will disable it. e.g a minimum log level of 1 will mean trace messages will not be outputted If you would like more features, raise an issue.